What’s New At Wildflower

 “We made cookies for the Nelson Food Cupboard.
 These cookies are for food hampers, in the spirit of Christmas.”

-(A student in Janet’s class explaining recent donations the class made to the food bank.)
+(Findlay, student in Janet’s class, explaining recent donations the class made to the food bank.)

 “It’s hard work, but I love them.”